ChivnetDevelop/Elec2CO2forWearOS/README.md

 If you find any security vulnerability that has been inadvertently caused by me, or have any question regarding how the app protects your privacy, please send me an email and I will try to fix it/help you.

-Yours sincerely, chivnetdevelop@gmail.com 29th December 2022
+Yours sincerely, chivnetdevelop@gmail.com .
+1st January 2024.